How Does Magma Form? (Composition)

 Composition of magma: Magma consists of three components.
 It consists of a liquid component, a salt component, and a gaseous component.
 The liquid component is mostly mobile ions of the eight most common elements found in Earth’s crust.

 So silicon, oxygen, aluminum, potassium, calcium, sodium, iron, and magnesium are the most common elements in Earth’s crust.
-They are the ayahs that find in magma.
+They are the ayahs that are found in magma.
 The gaseous component of magma is mostly water vapor, carbon dioxide, or sulfur dioxide.

 Types of magma: There are four types of magma.